 iii.
 Explain how work experience is taken into account.

-According to the General Guiding Principles for Good Practice in the Assessment of Foreign Credentials, work experience is not taken into consideration in evaluating academic credentials.

-d) If your organization relies on a third party to conduct competency assessments:
+SAME AS LAST YEAR According to the General Guiding Principles for Good Practice in the Assessment of Foreign Credentials, work experience is not taken into consideration in evaluating academic credentials. d) If your organization relies on a third party to conduct competency assessments: i.

-i.
 Describe the methodology used to evaluate competency.

-Not applicable because the College does not utilize competency assessments.

-ii.
-Explain how the methodology is used to evaluate competence is validated, and how often it is validated.

-Not applicable because the College does not utilize competency assessments.
+SAME AS LAST YEAR Not applicable because the College does not utilize competency assessments. ii.
+Explain how the methodology used to evaluate competency is validated, and how often it is validated.
+SAME AS LAST YEAR Not applicable because the College does not utilize competency assessments. iii.

-iii.
 Explain how work experience is used in the assessment of competency.

-Not applicable because the College does not utilize competency assessments.

-e) If your organization relies on a third party to conduct prior learning assessments:

-i.
-Describe the methodology used to evaluate prior learning

-Not applicable because the College does not utilize prior learning assessment.
+SAME AS LAST YEAR Not applicable because the College does not utilize competency assessments. e) If your organization relies on a third party to conduct prior learning assessments: i.
+Describe the methodology used to evaluate prior learning.
+SAME AS LAST YEAR Not applicable because the College does not utilize prior learning assessment. ii.

-ii.
 Explain how the methodology used to evaluate prior learning is validated, and how often it is validated.

-Not applicable because the College does not utilize prior learning assessment.
+SAME AS LAST YEAR Not applicable because the College does not utilize prior learning assessment.